-We have over 150 years of collective caregiving experience.
 Our worker-owners reflect the cultures and languages of New Mexico, and the challenges of securing quality home care in our rural communities.
-We have worked hard to develop a cooperative spirit and we follow the cooperative principles.
+We have worked hard to develop a cooperative spirit and we follow the seven cooperative principles.
 To be successful in our cooperative business, we seek technical guidance from business cooperative development experts.

 We are formed as a Cooperative Association with the State of New Mexico.
 We aspire to be a licensed Home Health Agency.

-Caregivers in Sandoval County and Lea County New Mexico formed Heart Is Home Cooperative Care in 2016 to provide better wages, training, and benefits for workers living in rural areas of the state.
+Caregivers in Sandoval County, New Mexico formed Heart is Home Cooperative Care in 2016 to provide better wages, training, and benefits for workers living in rural areas of the state.
 The cooperative also serves as an alternative to employment through for-profit home health agencies.